mcandocia/track_sim/README.md

 # Track Similarity

+## Article

+See [https://maxcandocia.com/article/2020/Sep/13/run-path-similarity/](https://maxcandocia.com/article/2020/Sep/13/run-path-similarity/) for an explanation of the algorithm and some sample results.

 ## Overview

 This script will calculate the similarity of GPS-based tracks, using direction-agnostic similarity (for detecting congruent routes) as well as direction-based similarity (for detecting directionally-congruent routes and their reverses).